 ‘The theory behind creating a horcrux is in particularly great detail.’
 Harry skimmed the section beneath the purple glass weights.
 ‘It’s much more than what’s in the book.’

-‘Like you suspected, they’re created by inflicting the very thing the creator wishes to avoid, upon another.’
+‘Like you suspected, they’re created by inflicting the very thing the creator wishes to avoid upon another.’
 Harry grimaced.
 ‘A wizard or witch of sufficiently strong mind can tear a fragment away and place it within another object.
-Riddle has corrected the book and written that as the soul is a symbolic representation that creates an emotive focus for a very complex piece of magic that would otherwise be impossible to cast, nothing is actually torn.’
+Riddle has corrected the book and written that the soul is a symbolic representation that creates an emotive focus for a very complex piece of magic that would otherwise be impossible to cast, nothing is actually torn.’

 ‘What type of object?’
 Salazar asked.

 ‘It doesn’t say, but I assume it’s not just any, since the notes often mention things that don’t work.’
 Harry shuddered.
-‘The more I read, the more I get the feel this was cobbled together from trial and error.’
+‘The more I read, the more I get the feeling this was cobbled together from trial and error.’

 ‘So what could be a horcrux?’